Subatomic particle: By composition

-All of these have now been discovered by experiments, with the latest being the top quark (1995), tau neutrino (2000), and Higgs boson (2012).
+All of these have now been discovered through experiments, with the latest being the top quark (1995), tau neutrino (2000), and Higgs boson (2012).

 Various extensions of the Standard Model predict the existence of an elementary graviton particle and many other elementary particles, but none have been discovered as of 2021.

 Hadrons

 The word hadron comes from Greek and was introduced in 1962 by Lev Okun.
 Nearly all composite particles contain multiple quarks (and/or antiquarks) bound together by gluons (with a few exceptions with no quarks, such as positronium and muonium).
 Those containing few (≤ 5) quarks (including antiquarks) are called hadrons.
 Due to a property known as color confinement, quarks are never found singly but always occur in hadrons containing multiple quarks.
 The hadrons are divided by number of quarks (including antiquarks) into the baryons containing an odd number of quarks (almost always 3), of which the proton and neutron (the two nucleons) are by far the best known; and the mesons containing an even number of quarks (almost always 2, one quark and one antiquark), of which the pions and kaons are the best known.

 Except for the proton and neutron, all other hadrons are unstable and decay into other particles in microseconds or less.
 A proton is made of two up quarks and one down quark, while the neutron is made of two down quarks and one up quark.
 These commonly bind together into an atomic nucleus, e.g. a helium-4 nucleus is composed of two protons and two neutrons.
 Most hadrons do not live long enough to bind into nucleus-like composites; those that do (other than the proton and neutron) form exotic nuclei.

 By statistics

 Any subatomic particle, like any particle in the three-dimensional space that obeys the laws of quantum mechanics, can be either a boson (with integer spin) or a fermion (with odd half-integer spin).

 In the Standard Model, all the elementary fermions have spin 1/2, and are divided into the quarks which carry color charge and therefore feel the strong interaction, and the leptons which do not.
 The elementary bosons comprise the gauge bosons (photon, W and Z, gluons) with spin 1, while the Higgs boson is the only elementary particle with spin zero.

 The hypothetical graviton is required theoretically to have spin 2, but is not part of the Standard Model.
-Some extensions such as supersymmetry predict additional elementary particles with spin 3/2, but none have been discovered as of 2021.
+Some extensions such as supersymmetry predict additional elementary particles with spin 3/2, but none have been discovered as of 2023.

-Due to the laws for spin of composite particles, the baryons (3 quarks) have spin either 1/2 or 3/2, and are therefore fermions; the mesons (2 quarks) have integer spin of either 0 or 1, and are therefore bosons.
+Due to the laws for spin of composite particles, the baryons (3 quarks) have spin either 1/2 or 3/2 and are therefore fermions; the mesons (2 quarks) have integer spin of either 0 or 1 and are therefore bosons.